 What are Qualified Wages?

-Qualified wages are wages and compensation paid by an Eligible Employer to employees after during the eligibility period.
+Qualified wages are wages and compensation (not otherwise paid for with PPP money) paid by an Eligible Employer to employees during the eligibility period.
 Qualified wages include the Eligible Employer’s qualified health plan expenses that are properly allocable to the wages.

 The definition of qualified wages depends, in part, on the average number of full-time employees employed by the Eligible Employer during 2019.